puvvadaharsha/2048_Clone/README.md

 # 2048_Clone
-This is a clone of the popular '2048' game using only html, css and javascript.
+This is a clone of the popular '2048' game.

+### Technologies Used
+HTML, CSS, Javascript